MileHacker Logo

 Ferry & Cruise Ship Access

 No direct ferry service connects Whitehorse to coastal areas.
 However, the Alaska Marine Highway System operates ferries along the Inside Passage to Skagway, Alaska.
 From Skagway, Whitehorse is accessible.
-This entails a drive of approximately 2.5 hours along the scenic Klondike Highway or by utilizing the White Pass & Yukon Route scenic railway, which runs seasonally to Carcross, Yukon, with bus connections onward to Whitehorse.
+This involves a drive of approximately 2.5 hours along the scenic Klondike Highway or by utilizing the White Pass & Yukon Route scenic railway, which runs seasonally to Carcross, Yukon, with bus connections onward to Whitehorse.

 Cruise Ports